 Duval Street is a downtown commercial zoned street in Key West that stretches just over 2km (1.25 miles).
 It runs down from the north to the south side of the island from the Gulf of Mexico to the Atlantic Ocean.

-It is well known for its colourful hole-in-the-wall bars, haunted houses, shops, restaurants, and galleries.
+It is well known for its colorful hole-in-the-wall bars, haunted houses, shops, restaurants, and galleries.
 You can go bar hopping here, or enjoy the famous Key Lime Pie, a local specialty.

 28. Explore the Vizcaya Museum and Gardens

-The immaculate Vizcaya Museum and Gardens, previously known as Villa Vizcaya is the former estate of businessman James Deering.
+The immaculate Vizcaya Museum and Gardens, previously known as Villa Vizcaya, is businessman James Deering’s former estate.
 It is located in the Coconut Grove neighborhood in Miami and was built in 1916.

-This Gilded Age estate is located along the Biscayne Bay and is surrounded by 10 acres of perfectly manufactured gardens, mangroves, and rocklands.
+This Gilded Age estate is located along Biscayne Bay and is surrounded by 10 acres of perfectly manufactured gardens, mangroves, and Rocklands.
 You can take a tour of this magnificent National Historic Landmark and explore its fountain garden and stunning architecture.

 29. Spend the Day on Anna Maria Island

-Anna Maria Island is a barrier island located on Florida’s Gulf Coast, near Bradenton City.
+Anna Maria Island is a barrier island on Florida’s Gulf Coast near Bradenton City.
 It’s a popular holiday destination known for its pristine white-sand beaches such as Manatee Beach Park.

 It’s Pine Avenue is lined with shops, galleries, markets, and cute eateries and is a great place to spend the day relaxing and taking it easy.